My name is Eric Montgomery, and I have more than 30 years of professional experience in the IT industry. Plus, I’m now a children’s storybook author.

 I prefer to write with the general technology consumer in mind.
 I try not to use confusing technical terms or language.
 I like keeping things simple and easily understood.
 But if you have a question, please contact me.

-I’ve always been deeply passionate about helping people with the various technology challenges faced every day at home and in small businesses.
+I’ve always been deeply passionate about helping people with the various technology challenges faced every day at home.
 I genuinely enjoy fixing things and teaching people how to use their technology.
 It’s always great to see those light bulbs go off. 🙂

-Many of my clients over the years have told me I must have won some genetic lottery when it comes to problem-solving and teaching.
+Over the years, many of my clients have told me I must have won some genetic lottery when it comes to problem-solving and teaching.

-It’s also essential that I don’t just ‘fix stuff’; I like to teach and empower people to know how to address similar challenges should they arise again.
+It’s also essential that I don’t just ‘fix stuff’; I like to teach and empower people to address similar challenges if they arise again.
 But I remind them that I’m just a call, text, or email away if they need some help.